The Perils of Replacement Addictions

 Have a set schedule for life’s regulars.

 Know when you’ll eat, sleep, exercise, and when family and work time will be.
 Of course, you won’t always manage to stick to the schedule.
-But, it’ll give you incentive to periodically leave your “top” activity.
+But, it’ll give you an incentive to periodically leave your “top” activity.
 If any activity is showing signs of an issue, set a firm maximum amount of time you’ll spend on it.
 You should also have someone hold you accountable.

-Keep human needs—others’ and your own—as top priority.
+Keep your basic needs as top priority.

 Such regular affirmations as “People are more important than things” and “Health is more important than instant gratification” will help you remember to quit an activity on time to make your appointments, or to put down the book and eat lunch when you feel hunger pangs.